ecarlstrom/discordbot/issues.md

 - Investigating an issue that causes the bot to reconnect repeatedly.
 Minor for now since performance is not impacted thus far.

 - Bot can occasionally crash if a song is queued right as the previous queue ends.

+- Need to update `!fellas` / `!cs` commands so they work properly with new host.